Advanced Settings

 smaller value raises the likelihood that seeing errors or small mount

 errors will cause calibration errors .
-You can also change the
+You should be careful

-uncorrected periodic error in RA or large drift in Dec.
-As you
+values, uncorrected periodic error in RA or large drift in

 change the values